jupyterhub/zero-to-jupyterhub-k8s/doc/source/advanced.md

 # Advanced Topics

-This page contains a grab bag of various useful topics that don't have an easy home elsewhere.
+This page contains a grab bag of various useful topics that don't have an easy home elsewhere:

+- Ingress
+- Arbitrary code in `jupyterhub_config.py`
+- Picking a Scheduler Strategy
+- ## Pre-pulling Images for Faster Startup

 Most people setting up JupyterHubs on popular public clouds should not have to use any of this information, but it is essential for more complex installations.